 - The Petroleum Club has affiliations with over 100 private clubs throughout the world for your comfort and convenience.
 Whether you are traveling for business or pleasure, these clubs are a wonderful resource and benefit to you.
 Many clubs offer overnight accommodations.
 For the most current and complete list of reciprocal clubs please click here .

 - Dallas- Worth Community (formerly Dallas Fort Worth Society) provides access to a collection of private clubs and premium benefits within the Dallas –Fort Worth area.
 Dallas Fort Worth Community is a membership upgrade, available to existing Members of the club.
 From private clubs for golf, dining and private events to VIP seating and experience for concerts, sporting events and theater, Dallas-Fort Worth community offers something for everyone.
 Please click here for additional information.

 Resident members must live in Tarrant, Parker, Wise, Ellis, Denton, Dallas or Johnson County

 Non-resident members must live outside of the resident member counties listed.

-Junior members must be under the age of thirty-nine.
+Junior members must be under the age of thirty-five.
 The category of the membership will be determined by the age of the oldest member of the household.